 - The maximum dimension should be 1080 or less

 - The preferred format is MP4 (H.264 Codec & AAC audio, 3,500 kbps video bitrate)

 - Square aspect ratio is 1:1

 The oldest trick in the book.
 You create an account on Dropbox or you can use Google Drive on your computer linked to your Gmail account.
 Download and install it if you haven’t done so already and create an account.
 Copy and paste the video into the Dropbox/Drive folder and let it sync.

 Next, open the corresponding Dropbox app on your smartphone and select the video you just uploaded.
 There will be an option called “Share“.
 When you click the share button, you will see other options like Instagram, Facebook, Twitter, and more depending on which apps you have installed on your smartphone.
 Select Instagram and the video will be uploaded.

-You know what the problem with the cloud storage method is?
-You will have to upload the video twice.
+Do you know what the problem with the cloud storage method is?
+You will have to deal with the video twice.
 First from computer to cloud and then from cloud to Instagram.
 This is still somewhat acceptable if the file size is small.
 What if it is not?
 Read on.